AjayChauhan1999/Weather-App/README.md

 </ul>

 ## License
-    This project is licensed under the MIT License.
-See the LICENSE file for more details.
+  <p>This project is licensed under the MIT License.
+See the LICENSE file for more details.</p>

 ## Acknowledgements